 What is a heat pump?

-In simple terms, a heat pump is a device that transfers heat from a source (soil, water or air) to another location.
-Heat pumps use a small amount of electricity but often achieve a 200%-600% efficiency rate.
-The amount of heat produced is much higher than the energy consumed.
+In simple terms, a heat pump is a device that transfers heat from one source location (soil, water or air) to another location, such as the radiators in your home.
+They run on electricity and are up to 300% more efficient than a traditional boiler as the amount of heat produced is much higher than the energy consumed.

 Air source heat pumps use the principles of vapour compression to generate heat.
-They use outdoor air to produce heat to your home.
-ASHPs consist of 4 major elements that allow the refrigerant to pass from the liquid form to gas: a compressor, a condenser, an expansion valve, and an evaporator.
+They use outdoor air to produce heat for your home.
+Air source heat pumps consist of 4 major elements that allow the refrigerant to pass from the liquid form to gas: a compressor, a condenser, an expansion valve, and an evaporator.

 When the refrigerant passes through the system, it absorbs the heat from the outside air.
 Then, the compressor increases the heat by increasing the pressure.
 In the condenser, this higher temperature heat is transferred to the heating and hot-water circuits of your home.
 After that, the medium temperature liquid flows into the expansion valve where upon the release of pressure, its temperature also drops.
 Finally, the now cooled down liquid is returned to absorb more heat from the air and repeat the process.